bruth/synapse/README.md

 result in the element being visible

 **Compound**

+Breaking change in 0.3: The delimiter between the compound key and actual `key` is now a period (.) rather than a colon (:).
+This mentally maps better to a it's utility.

 * ``prop.<key>`` - gets/sets the property ``key``
 * ``attr.<key>`` - gets/sets the attribute ``key``